svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 To make a decision on behalf of beginner and expert accounts working together, there needs to be a consensus made.
 The power and rating effect on consensus and quantity of token rewards is subject to changes in the Research Community token economics.

 The mechanism of consensus will rely on **10 users** submitting their opinion on a qualitative or quantitative data field in the screener.
-These users must be randomnly selected by Svandis off chain and this will be based on a randomized selection using entropy from the last Ethereum block hash.
+These users must be randomnly selected by Svandis off chain and this will be based **on a randomized selection using entropy from the last Ethereum block hash**.
 The 10 online users selected will first transmit a signed data hash with hidden data to Svandis.
 Once 10 online users have submitted to the consensus, they will reveal another signed "secret" which can be used for trustless confirmation of what they researched for this data field.
 Through a combination of Machine learning, data analyst parameters, and UX features Svandis will make a decision on whether a consensus was reached between users.

 Successful consensus reached by over 75% of users based on the Svandis power and rating, means that there is a new hashed data state to characterize the structured data representing a screener.
 Svandis will at this point publish to the blockchain (in intervals and with confirmed transactions, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
+If consensus is not reached there will be no change on the blockchain, if there is an action later on by Svandis Internal analytics team this might trigger an action being recorded on chain.

 **To deal with the cost** of publishing information to the blockchain, we will not be publishing at a common interval.
 We will publish the state of the current database once per day publically on the chain.
 In real time, we will publically publish a feed on Svandis website where we will post signed transactions (that have not been submitted to the blockchain) with the current state of our information.
 This means that any user can submit this transaction on chain, so that Svandis maintains accountable and transparent for the actions of the backend whilst saving cost on updating every event to the blockchain.

 This process is necessary to provide a light weight and transparent layer to our offering.
 We have created our development plan for our solution balancing between the necessity for user friendliness, the growing desire for the cryptocurrency community to act in a decentralized manner, and responsibility to the community to create mechanisms in the smart contracts to promote truthfulness in our offering.

+Based on the state of consensus, there will be micro rewards associated with each field of a screener that a research community member successfully helps complete.
+These micro rewards will be facilitated in a low cost micro raiden solution, discussed further herein.

 ## SVN Token Economics